jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 Note that, as the instructions indicate, this test will fail on a PDP-11/45 or newer machine, because it expects the MUL instruction to trap.

+This test is also noteworthy because it uncovered a bug involving instructions like this:

+	MOV     R0,(R0)+

+Imagine that R0 contains 1000.
+PDPjs (as well as several other emulators I tested) would write the value 1000 to address 1000 after auto-incrementing R0 to 1002.

+Unfortunately, that’s wrong.
+Apparently, the PDP-11 performs both source and destination address calculations before reading and writing the source and destination values.
+So, in the above example, the value 1002 must be written to address 1000.

+I should add that not all emulators get this wrong: [SimH](https://github.com/simh/simh), the gold standard of PDP-11 emulators, handles it correctly.
+However, it's unclear how much confidence one should place in SimH, because as I discovered later when running the [11/70 CPU EXERCISER](#md-11-1170-cpu-exerciser) diagnostic, SimH is not infallible.

 	MAINDEC-11-D0NA (NEW NUMBER - DAKAA)

 	T14 TRAPS